Lumi-supercomputer/LUMI-training-materials/docs/2day-20240502/09_Containers.md

 will ensure that you have access to the scratch, project and flash directories of your project.

-For some containers that are provided by the LUMI User Support Team, modules are also available that set `SINBULARITY_BINDPATH` so that all necessary system libraries are available in the container and users can access all their files using the same paths as outside the container.
+For some containers that are provided by the LUMI User Support Team, modules are also available that set `SINGULARITY_BINDPATH` so that all necessary system libraries are available in the container and users can access all their files using the same paths as outside the container.